 Extended-cycle preparations (like Seasonale) are actually packaged so you take 84 active pills in a row and automatically have no periods.

 We recommend the “quick start method” which means you begin taking COCs the day that you get the prescription.
 You can safely start your birth control on any day of your cycle.
 Be sure to use back up (like condoms) for two weeks after you start the pill to prevent pregnancy.

 Sexandu.ca does an incredible job guiding women through this, providing advice and planning based on their individual scenario.
 This site was created by the Society of Obstetricians and Gynaecologists of Canada so it’s a very trusted source.
 In general, if you miss a pill, take it as soon as you remember and use a back up contraception like condoms for a week.

 Hormonal contraception can be continued until menopause (average age 50) in healthy, non-smoking, normal weight women.
 There is no need to take time off from the pill, or change which pill you take.
 Women can use COCs for years and stop only for pregnancy or menopause.

 We’re big fans of sexandu.ca for info and resources around birth control and more!

 Ready to put the control back in birth control?
-We got you.
+Start your online visit today.